TARADevOps/tsuki-webshop/README.md

     NOTE: View DOCKER_setup.md for instructions on how to deploy.

-# Tsuki Stak
+# Tsuki Webshop Deployment

-## Dockerized WordPress 5 (PHP 7.4), with Nginx (PHP-FPM) on Alpine Linux
+## Dockerized WordPress 5 (PHP 7.4), with Nginx (PHP-FPM) & Caddy Server on Alpine Linux

-A docker-compose deployment of a single site WordPress instance that is served via PHP-FPM to Nginx relying on MariaDB as the backing database with Redis for object caching; built on Alpine Linux.
+A docker-compose deployment of a single site WordPress instance that is served via PHP-FPM to Nginx relying on MariaDB as the backing database with Redis for in-memory object caching; built on Alpine Linux.

 ### Why Alpine Linux ?

 Small.
 Simple.
 Secure.

-Alpine Linux is a security-oriented, lightweight Linux distribution based on musl, libc and busybox.
+Alpine Linux is a security-oriented, lightweight Linux distribution based on musl libc and busybox.
 It compiles all user-space binaries as position-independent executables with stack-smashing protection.

 Because of its small size, it is commonly used in containers providing quick boot-up times.